 Yes, but keep in mind that the second subject is the college of bishops together with the Pope – the body with the head - not the college of bishops without the Pope.
-So, it’s not that the Pope is one subject, and college of bishops in the second subject.
+So, it’s not that the Pope is one subject, and college of bishops is the second subject.
 In fact, when there is no Pope (during an interregnum), the bishops do not participate in the supreme authority.
-If the bishops gather in a council without the Pope, or gather when there is no Pope, the council will only possess the sum total of the particular powers that the bishops enjoy by virtue of their office, but the sum total of the particular powers will never equal the supreme universal jurisdiction that the bishops participate in when there is a Pope.
+If the bishops gather in a council without the Pope, or gather when there is no Pope, the council will only possess the sum total of the particular powers that the bishops enjoy by virtue of their office, but the sum total of the particular powers will never equal the supreme authority that the bishops participate in when there is a Pope.

 Here are some quotes that confirm the two subjects of supreme authority: